8 Typography Tips For Designers: Make Fonts Speak

 Minimalism can’t hurt

-Experts usually try to keep a number of fonts within two or three for the same layout.
+Experts usually try to keep a number of fonts to two or three for the same layout.
 It allows making an essential contrast between copy elements along with saving the balance and right message of design.
 Applying different styles (bold, italic) should also be minimal.
 They are good for emphasizing really important parts but the overuse of them can make the text look messy.

-Text needs to breath
+Text needs to breathe

 Build typography like a scientist, revise like an artist

 Designers should never bury their artistic souls.
 Imagination and the sense of beauty bring uniqueness into any project, even the most casual one.
-Find the balance between the strict rules and unordinary choices, and the results may surprise you and your customers.
+Find the balance between the strict rules and unusual choices, and the results may surprise you and your customers.

 Colorful typography needs thoughtfulness

 The topic is actively debated.
-Some think there is no room for color in typography and some claim it’s a must-have for good-looking design.
+Some think there is no room for color in typography, and some claim it’s a must-have for good-looking design.
 There is no point in looking for the right side of the dispute because there is no accounting for taste.
-Nevertheless, colorful typography does exist and designers apply it quite often.
+Nevertheless, colorful typography does exist, and designers apply it quite often.

 To take all the benefits, colorful typography should be applied thoughtfully and carefully because it’s easy to turn UI into colorful chaos.
 Here is the useful checklist for this case: